#docs #guides #Setup #Flutter #Dart

 Permission for internet access

-Sending signals requires access to the internet so the following permission should be added to the app’s AndroidManifest.xml:
+Sending signals requires access to the internet so the following permissions should be granted.
+You can also take this from Flutter’s Cross-platform HTTP networking guide.

 <uses-permission android:name="android.permission.INTERNET" />